 OPINIONS ON THE IMPLEMENTATION OF GOOD CORPORATE GOVERNANCE AND PERFORMANCE EVALUATION OF THE COMMITTEES

-In 2024, the Board of Commissioners held 9 (nine) Internal Meetings, some of which were attended by the Audit Committee and the Nomination and Remuneration Committee.
-The average attendance rate of the members of the Board of Commissioners at these meetings was 89%.
-The Board of Commissioners also held 4 (four) Joint Meetings with the Directors, with an average attendance rate of 100%.
-Meanwhile, the attendance rate of the Board of Commissioners at 5 (five) Joint Meetings held by the Directors was 100%.
+The Board of Commissioners held six (6) Internal Meetings, some of which were attended by the Audit Committee and the Nomination and Remuneration Committee, with a 100% attendance rate by members of the Board of Commissioners.
+The Board of Commissioners also convened ten (10) Joint Meetings with the Directors, with an average attendance rate of 100%.
+These Joint Meetings were conducted to coordinate and discuss periodic reports and the performance of the Directors, future business prospects and conditions, government policies that may affect the Company’s performance, as well as other strategic issues requiring collective deliberation.
+In these Joint Meetings, the Board of Commissioners provided directions and advice to the Directors on key matters requiring attention, prioritization, and follow-up.

 CHANGES IN THE COMPOSITION OF THE BOARD OF COMMISSIONERS